mittagessen/kraken/docs/index.rst

   $ kraken -i bw.tif lines.json segment -bl

-To OCR an image using the default RNN and the previously generated page segmentation:jjjj
+To OCR an image using the default RNN:

 .. code-block:: console

-  $ kraken -i bw.tif image.txt ocr --lines lines.json
+  $ kraken -i bw.tif image.txt segment -bl ocr

 All commands and their parameters are documented, just add the standard ``--help`` flag for further information.